medipass/react-payment-inputs/README.md

 <p align="center"><img src="./basic.gif" width="300px"></img></p>

-By default (as seen above), React Payment Inputs does not come with built-in styling.
-If you would like to use the built-in styles as seen in the animation above, [read "Using the built-in styled wrapper"](#using-the-built-in-styled-wrapper).
+By default (as seen above), React Payment Inputs does not come with built-in styling meaning that you can easily adapt React Payment Inputs to your own design system.

+However, if you would like to use the built-in styles as seen in the animation above, [read "Using the built-in styled wrapper"](#using-the-built-in-styled-wrapper).

 ### With hooks